doableware/djongo/docs/docs/integrating-django-with-mongodb.md

     }
 }
 ```
-Every collection in the DB that has a autoincrement field has an entry in the schema collection.
+Every collection in the DB that has an autoincrement field has an entry in the schema collection.
 Running `manage.py migrate` automatically creates these entries.
 There are 3 ways to use Djongo with an existing DB

 ### Zero risk